-The Corporation owns a national French-language digital specialty channel, YOOPA, aimed chiefly at children, with programming consisting of entertainment and "edutainment" designed to foster their development and growth.
+The Corporation owns a national French-language specialty channel, YOOPA, aimed chiefly at children, with programming consisting of entertainment and "edutainment" designed to foster their development and growth.
 This channel was launched on April 1st, 2010.
-Its website is accessible at www.yoopa.ca.
+Its website is accessible at www.qub.ca/tvaplus.